White Sox blow six-run lead in ninth, fall to Guardians in 11

 Engel had a chance to win the game for the Sox in the ninth with the bases loaded and two outs, but Ramirez made a backhand stop behind third base and Naylor a good stretch at first to get Engel on a close play.

-Because of injuries, Hahn had said on Opening Day that the first two months would be rocky.
-Turns out April — the first losing month since La Russa took over as manager before last season — was outright wonky, with eight victories and 12 losses.
-That was followed by a loss May 1.

-‘‘I didn’t quite foresee losing eight in a row followed by winning six in a row,’’ Hahn said. ‘‘But it’s not a total shock that we quite haven’t found our sea legs or that this team hasn’t quite found its identity.’’

-Kopech is establishing an identity as a dominant front-line starter, however.
-He took a no-hitter into the fifth and allowed only an unearned run in six innings to lower his ERA to a glossy 0.93.
-Kopech struck out seven and walked two in the latest display of strong pitching by Sox starters, who had a 2.30 ERA in their previous 13 games.
+Kopech took a no-hitter into the fifth and allowed only an unearned run in six innings to lower his ERA to a glossy 0.93.
+He struck out seven and walked two in the latest display of strong pitching by Sox starters, who had a 2.30 ERA in their previous 13 games.

-‘‘What the starters have done the last time through has helped carry us,’’ Hahn said. ‘‘The bullpen has been fantastic.
-You’ve seen contributions from guys who are getting their first taste of high-leverage situations and responding well to it.

-‘‘And with the addition of Moncada [who made his season debut], hopefully the offense is able to start producing on a little more regular basis to give a little more margin of error.’’
+“I got back in the groove and competed in those last four innings,” Kopech said.
+“The first two I felt like I was all over the place.
+After I made that adjustment I feel like I gave the team a chance.
+Happy with it overall but obviously the outcome isn’t what we were looking for.”

+“Not the best way to start a homestand,” Hendriks said.
+“What stings even more is that guys had to go out there.
+Obviously you can look at what our bullpen’s been doing, we’ve had a lot of innings, a lot of guys in there, and today I made it even worse.